-Capital and running expenses will be financed without borrowing by patronage, sponsorship and using the spaces for fine dining serviced by partnered caterers, business meetings, regular lectures on City architecture both historic and modern aimed at the public and tourists, and as a base for regular City guided tours.
+Capital and running expenses are financed through patronage, sponsorship and venue hire for fine dining serviced by partnered caterers; meetings; or regular lectures on the City of London’s architecture – both historic and modern.
+It is also used as a base for regular City guided tours.